In response to the coronavirus (COVID-19), we have captured some of your most frequently asked questions for care providers and staff across Wales.

 If you or someone in your household develop symptoms at any time, you should follow the latest Public Health Wales guidance and self-isolate for the recommended time period.
 You should inform the parents of the children you mind.
 When the isolation period comes to an end, providing that everyone within the household is then well, there is nothing to prevent you from starting to mind children again.

-If your childcare and play service (including childminders) is now closed please inform us, the relevant notification can be found under “Leadership and Management” on CIW Online.
+If your childcare and play service (including childminders) is now closed or has reopened please inform us, the relevant notification can be found under “Leadership and Management” on CIW Online.

 Can I mind children if only one parent is a key / critical worker?